Please click on the link for EACH of these forms and submit them before you or your childs orthodontic appointment.

 - Cleaning and disinfecting public areas frequently, including door handles, chairs, and bathrooms.

-If you have an appointment scheduled within the next few weeks, please contact our office to rechedule your appointment if you experience any of the following:
+If you have an appointment scheduled within the next few weeks, please contact our office to reschedule your appointment if you experience any of the following:

 - Shortness of breath